 TEEN LINE was created in 1980 by a group of mental health professionals who, through their personal work with teenagers, realized that a more inclusive approach to adolescent mental health was needed.
 After extensive research and consultation, TEEN LINE – a teen-to-teen hotline with community outreach services – was born.

-TEEN LINE has been an affiliated program of the Cedars-Sinai Medical Center’s Department of Psychiatry since its inception.
+TEEN LINE has been an affiliated program of the Cedars-Sinai Medical Center’s Department of Psychiatry since it’s inception.
+It is now an affiliated program of Cedars-Sinai’s Department of Community Relations.

 TEEN LINE is based on the premise that when teenagers encounter problems, they usually turn first to their peers for advice.
 Many teens think their parents can’t possibly understand what’s happening in their lives and that their friends might laugh or abandon them.
 TEEN LINE provides a safe, confidential place to talk things out with another teen who can understand and will listen, but not judge.